Wrangell - St Elias National Park & Preserve

 Map showing location of park.

-Wrangell-St. Elias Subsistence Resource Commission Announces Meeting October 4 - 5, 2024
+Wrangell-St. Elias National Park Subsistence Resource Commission Announces February 25-26 Meeting

-The Wrangell-St. Elias National Park Subsistence Resource Commission will meet at the park’s Visitor Center in Copper Center and by teleconference on Friday, October 4, and Saturday, October 5, to consider a range of issues related to subsistence hunting and fishing in the park.
-This is the alternate meeting date announced in the Federal Register notice.
+The Wrangell-St. Elias National Park Subsistence Resource Commission will meet at the park’s Visitor Center in Copper Center, Alaska, and by teleconference on Tuesday, February 25, and Wednesday, February 26, 2025, to consider a range of issues related to subsistence hunting and fishing in the park.

 Glaciers loom over the ocean with large snowy mountains rising into blue skies